Daniel2369/myHotel_DevOps_MidTerm/readme.md

        d. terraform apply plan
     7. Generate ansible_vars.json (and fill credentials securely):
        a. ./scripts/generate-ansible-vars.sh
+       b. cd ../
+       c. terraform output copy lb and ec2 ip and paste into the json file created inside /scripts
-          # then edit ansible_vars.json to add AWS credentials (or put them on the Ansible host)
+       d. then edit ansible_vars.json to add AWS credentials (or put them on the Ansible host).
     8. Copy files to the Ansible server (example): - Download the key from the console and set
        Note: Copy the certificate from the AWS lab's UI and copy it into the project directory .pem file and save
        a. mv ~/Downloads/labsuer.pem